Club-Mate

-Examples of Club-Mate-based mixed drinks are: vodka-mate; Tschunk, a combination of rum and Club-Mate; Jaeger-Mate, a mix of Jägermeister and Club-Mate.
+Examples of Club-Mate-based mixed drinks are: vodka-mate; Tschunk, a combination of rum and Club-Mate; Jaeger-Mate, a mix of Jägermeister and Club-Mate; and the Joey special, a mix of Whiskey and Club-Mate.

 History

-Geola Beverages of Dietenhofen, Germany originally formulated and marketed Club-Mate under the name Sekt-Bronte since 1924.
+Geola Beverages of Dietenhofen, Germany originally formulated and marketed Club-Mate under the name Sekt-Bronte in 1924.
 The drink was only known regionally until acquired by Loscher and marketed under the name Club-Mate in 1994.

 In December 2007, Loscher marketed a Club-Mate winter edition.
 The limited-edition Club-Mate consists of the original formula mixed with cardamom, cinnamon, star anise and citrus extract.
 It is since sold regularly for a limited time during winter.

 In 2009, a Club-Mate-styled cola variety was introduced.
 Unlike other colas, its recipe includes mate-extract.

 In 2013, Club-Mate Granat, a Club-Mate variety with additional pomegranate flavor, was introduced.

-Club-Mate Zero, a sugar free version of Club-Mate ia available since April 2022.
+Club-Mate Zero, a sugar free version of Club-Mate is available since April 2022.